Types of columns

 App users can now select the image to display on the form.
 When an app user opens the form for a row, they can choose the image that they want displayed on the form.

 If the row is a new row that hasn’t been saved the error Invalid Argument is returned when you try to change the image.

-Once a table form has an image column, app users can change the image for a given row.
+Once a table form has an image column, app users can change the image for a given record.

 Open the app that includes the table form, and then select the image on the form.

 Select Upload image, browse and select the image you want displayed on the table form, and then select Change.
-The image appears on the row.
+The image appears on the record.

 More information for developers working with image data:

 [This topic is pre-release documentation and is subject to change.]

 The File column is used for storing binary data.
 The primary intended use of this column is to store a single image, note, or attachment.
 However, storage of other forms of binary data is also possible.
 One or more columns of this data type can be added to an existing standard customizable table or a custom table.